MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 Blocks user mouse and keyboard input, so that the flow can perform mouse and keyboard actions without interference from the user

 > [!IMPORTANT]
-> Before using the **Block input** action, ensure that you have run Power Automate as administrator.
-You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).
+> Because of its critical functionality, the **Block input** action requires elevated rights to run.
+Therefore, before using the action, ensure that Power Automate runs with administrator rights.
+You can find more information regarding running Power Automate as an administrator in [Run Power Automate with elevated rights](../setup.md#run-power-automate-with-elevated-rights).

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|